 The cold temperature in your home is classed as 12 °C or less; this will not be a comfortable house temperature.

-You would be uncomfortable trying to get warm, restless and you will more than likely struggle to get to sleep, leaving you tired, not refreshed and grumpy the next day.
+You would be uncomfortable trying to get warm, and restless and you will more than likely struggle to get to sleep, leaving you tired, not refreshed, and grumpy the next day.

-Nobody wants to have to ice-cold feet or feel like their poor nose is going to fall off when they are trying to sleep.
-The optimal room temperature is more important than you think.
+Nobody wants to have to ice-cold feet or feel like their poor nose is going to fall off when they are trying to sleep and the optimal room temperature is more important than you think.
 If you think your boiler is the issue then you should consider a boiler replacement.

 The weather outside has a major impact on a good room temperature throughout your home.